ostigter/secs4j/README.md

 Basic SECS/GEM communication has been implemented, but far more work is required to at least comply with the minimal set of implementation requirements set by the related SEMI standards.

---- THIS PROJECT IS CURRENTLY INACTIVE ---
+--- THIS PROJECT IS CURRENTLY INACTIVE (DEAD) ---

 ## Development